UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 - Report the Sex Offense to the UC Irvine Police Department.

 At the conclusion of the police investigation, the case may be forwarded to the prosecutor’s office for review.
 The prosecutor’s office makes the final decision whether to criminally prosecute the Respondent.
-If the prosecutor does not move forward with the complaint, the Complainant may request that a representative from CSP accompany him or her to the prosecutor’s office for a meeting to discuss the decision.
+If the prosecutor does not move forward with the complaint, the Complainant may request that a representative from CSP accompany them to the prosecutor’s office for a meeting to discuss the decision.

-A Complainant may make a police report or participate as a witness in the court proceedings at his or her own discretion.
+A Complainant may make a police report or participate as a witness in the court proceedings at their own discretion.